-- Provide students with an understanding of disability at multiple levels, from the biological through the individual, familial, societal, and cultural. - Develop students' skills and experience in: a) rehabilitation technology; and b) disability studies and social policy. - Provide students with basic conceptual and research skills needed to contribute to research in this area as well as being able to interpret and evaluate research reports in their area of concentration.
+- Provide students with an understanding of disability at multiple levels, from the biological through the individual, familial, societal, and cultural. - Develop students' skills and experience in a) disability studies; and b) assistive technology. - Provide students with basic conceptual and research skills needed to contribute to research in this area as well as being able to interpret and evaluate research reports in their area of concentration.